gemini-hlsw/seqexec/modules/edu.gemini.seqexec.server/TCS_Configuration.md

 # Step Execution
-The execution of a step in a secuence involves to stages:
+The execution of a step in a sequence involves two stages:
 1. The configuration of all the systems involved, normally the telescope, the instrument, and sometimes GCAL.
 2. The observation itself, that will produce the image.